trshant-sugoi/stackedit/drafts/2019-02-05-bloom-filter.md

 ---
 A bloom filter is a data structure which allows the server to sync data with a client with low data consumption.
 Another usecase is to find out uniqueness of the data.
 [Geekforgeeks](https://www.geeksforgeeks.org/bloom-filters-introduction-and-python-implementation/) have a pretty good explanation of bloom filters.

 My post is for syncing the data from the server to client.
-I am assuming that the data on the client is already
+I am assuming that the data on the client is already updating the server as and when the data is entered.
+The problem statement is not the unavailability or low availability of internet.
+It is to minimise the syncing operation involved.

+We use murmur hash since it is superfast.

 Here is how the interaction between the client/server will take place:
 ```mermaid